wheygladiator/Assignment-2-Final/CODEBOOK.md

-Getting and Cleaning Data - Course Project
+Course Project - Getting and Cleaning Data
 ==========================================

-# Modifications

-## the original data was modifies by
+# The modifacations which I did

-* Merging the training and the test sets to create one data set.
+* I merged the training and the test sets to create one data set
-* Extracting only the measurements on the mean and standard deviation for each measurement.
+* I extracted only the measurements on the mean and standard deviation for each measurement
-* Useing descriptive activity names to name the activities in the data set
+* I used descriptive activity names to name the activities in the data set
-* Appropriately labeling the data set with descriptive variable names.
+* I appropriately labeled the data set with descriptive variable names
-* Creating a second, independent tidy data set with the average of each variable for each activity and each subject.
+* I created a second, independent tidy data set with the average of each variable for each activity and each subject

-# Descriptions
+# My desription

+#The following is a code snippet showing the different files used from the 'run_analysis.R' file:

+#x-datasets
+x.train <- read.table("./UCI HAR Dataset/train/X_train.txt")
+x.test <- read.table("./UCI HAR Dataset/test/X_test.txt")
+#y-datasets
+y.train <- read.table("./UCI HAR Dataset/train/y_train.txt")
+y.test <- read.table("./UCI HAR Dataset/test/y_test.txt")
+#subject-datasets
+subject.train <- read.table("./UCI HAR Dataset/train/subject_train.txt")
+subject.test <- read.table("./UCI HAR Dataset/test/subject_test.txt")

-## Identififiers
+## Identififiers and the code
 The first two columns - Subject and Activity - are Identifiers.
 * Subject: the ID of the Subject
 * Activity: the Name of the Activity performed by the subject when measurements were taken

+'#feature and activity
+activity.labels <- read.table("./UCI HAR Dataset/activity_labels.txt", colClasses="character")
+features  <- read.table("./UCI HAR Dataset/features.txt", colClasses="character")'

 ## Measurements
 As mentioned above,the variables remaining are just the calculatd means and standard deviations of these sets of data: